IITHME5470/hw1-OmDave619/README.md

 # ME5470_HW1

 Note:
-- input.in for both questions must be created inputfiles directory.
+- Both questions share the same input file `input.in` in the `inputfiles` directory.
 - Compile with required files and run the executable.